Partner Card API

 Retry on 401 is almost always wrong.
 A 401 means the signature, timestamp, or API key is invalid.
 Retrying with the same payload will replay the same signature — which the nonce store will reject.
 If you're seeing intermittent 401s, check (a) clock skew vs. server time, (b) timestamp granularity (must be milliseconds, not seconds), (c) request body serialization stability (the JSON string you sign must match the JSON string you send byte-for-byte).

 Idempotency.
-Mutations are NOT idempotent.
-If you don't receive a response (network timeout, connection drop), check the resource state via a query before retrying — e.g. query AgioCard_card_application after a createCardApplicationForPartnerUser that timed out.
+Most mutations are NOT idempotent — if a network timeout drops the response, check the resource state via a query before retrying (e.g. query AgioCard_card_application after a createCardApplicationForPartnerUser that timed out).
+Exceptions:

 Credential rotation.
 Contact your Agio account manager to rotate credentials.
 Old credentials remain valid until explicitly revoked — there is no automatic expiry.
 We recommend rotating at least every 12 months, or immediately on any suspected compromise, staff departure, or accidental log exposure.
 Plan the rotation window: the cutover is instant (the new token is active immediately; the old token can be revoked in the same operation).